10 Simple 100-Calorie Snacks That Won't Leave You Hangry

-Alright, full disclosure: This recipe has 106 calories per serving, but I'm not sweating it cause it's brussels sprouts—and neither should you.
-Dana from the Minimalist Baker has concocted a vegan, gluten-free recipe for crispy garlic brussels sprouts that's done in under 20 minutes.
-The aioli dip combines all-star ingredients like paprika, maple syrup, and Sriracha.
+All right, full disclosure: This recipe has 106 calories per serving, but I’m not sweating it because brussels sprouts are nutritious.
+Dana from the Minimalist Baker has concocted a vegan, gluten-free recipe for crispy garlic brussels sprouts that’s done in under 20 minutes.
+The aioli dip combines all-star ingredients like paprika, maple syrup, and sriracha.

 Watermelon, Feta, and Blackberry Skewers

 What’s even better than a delicious 100-calorie snack?
 A 100-calorie snack that doesn’t require any cooking.
 Lifestyle guru Camille Styles passed this one along: watermelon, feta, and blackberry skewers that can be thrown together in a pinch.

 Mason Jar Bone Broth Soup